Insurers caught between regulation and government policy

 Governments, meanwhile, are looking to insurers as sources of funding for key infrastructure to ease the financial burden on state coffers.

-Big insurers such as Allianz, AXA, Generali, Aviva and Legal & General are considered to be well prepared for Solvency II's sophisticated risk-management requirements.
+Big insurers such as Allianz (ALVG.DE), AXA (AXAF.PA), Generali (GASI.MI), Aviva (AV.L) and Legal & General (LGEN.L) are considered to be well prepared for Solvency II's sophisticated risk-management requirements.

 Some smaller insurers, however, could struggle to shoulder the additional administrative burdens.